voxel51/fiftyone/docs/source/user_guide/app.rst

     Numeric field filters are not supported by wildcard indexes.

-.. _app-disasbling-query-performance:
+.. _app-disabling-query-performance:

-Disabling query performance
+Disabling Query Performance
 ---------------------------

-Query performance is enabled by default for all datasets.
+:ref:`Query Performance <app-optimizing-query-performance>` is enabled by default for all datasets.
 This is generally the recommended setting for all large datasets to ensure that queries are performant.

-However, in certain circumstances you may prefer to disable query performance, which enables the App's sidebar to show additional information such as label/value counts that are useful but more expensive to compute.
+However, in certain circumstances you may prefer to disable Query Performance, which enables the App's sidebar to show additional information such as label/value counts that are useful but more expensive to compute.

-You can disable query performance for a particular dataset for its lifetime (in your current browser) via the gear icon in the Samples panel's actions row:
+You can disable Query Performance for a particular dataset for its lifetime (in your current browser) via the gear icon in the Samples panel's actions row:

 .. image:: /images/app/app-query-performance-disabled.gif
     :alt: app-query-performance-disabled
     :align: center

-You can also disable query performance by default for all datasets by setting `default_query_performance=False` in your
+You can also disable Query Performance by default for all datasets by setting `default_query_performance=False` in your
 :ref:`App config <configuring-fiftyone-app>`.